christybell/Election_Analysis/README.md

   - Rows 94-98, I wrote a `for` loop to get the county from the `county_votes` dictionary.
 Next, I initialized the variable `county_vote_count ` to hold the county's votes.
 Then, I wrote a script to calculate the county's percentage of votes using variable `county_vote_percentage`.

   - Row 99, I intialized a string called `county_results` to capture the current county, its percentage of the total votes and its total voter turnout.
 On Row 102, I wrote a print statment to print `county_results` to the command line.

+To determine the county with the largest voter turnout, I added code to:

-  - Rows 106-108, I wrote a decision statement to determine the county with the largest turnout, and in Rows 111-155 I printed the results to the command line.
+  - Rows 106-108, I wrote a decision statement to determine the county with the largest turnout and added that county and its vote count to the `largest_county` and `largest_turnout` variables.
+  - Rows 111-115, I printed the `county_turnout_results` to the command line.

 After I added my code determining the additional requests for data, I ran my code in Git Bash and confirmed that my output matched the image shown in the challenge assignment, as my screenshot shows below: